 Highlight: A trip would not be complete without a dip in the outdoor thermal baths and Chimney Cake.

 For a few weeks a year the old town in Bratislava is consumed by Christmas cheer, with markets in the Main Square and Hviezdoslav Square, and other places around the city.

 Only an hour from Vienna we recommend a day here to sample Slovak culture.
 It’s a quaint city with a wonderful contrast between baroque and Soviet architecture, but a beautiful place with a castle that looks out over the Danube River.

 The markets sell handcrafted goods, lots of gorgeous honey-based items and local food and drink – the mead or ‘honey wine’ is especially good.
 Stages set up around both markets have performances with folk singers, choirs etc and there is ice skating to be enjoyed!

-We have a Slovak Christmas market food and drink guide here.
+Stay savvy with our Slovak Christmas market food and drink guide.

 Highlight: On the Main Square there’s a cafe called Maximilian which is perfect for having a hot chocolate and watching the festivities.

 November – end of December (varies)